Workplace wellness: Impact

 Researchers from the Centers for Disease Control and Prevention studied strategies to prevent cardiovascular disease and found that over a two- to five-year period, companies with comprehensive workplace wellness programs and appropriate health plans in place can yield $3 to $6 for each dollar invested and reduced the likelihood of employee heart attacks and strokes.
 Also, a 2011 report by Health Fairs Direct which analyzed over 50 studies related to corporate and employee wellness, showed that the return on investment on specific wellness related programs ranged between $1.17 to $6.04.
 In general, it is estimated that worksite health promotion programs result in a benefit-to-cost ratio of $3.48 in reduced health care costs and $5.82 in lower absenteeism costs per dollar invested, according to the Missouri Department of Health & Senior Services.
 Additionally, worksite health programs can improve productivity, increase employee satisfaction, demonstrate concern for employees, and improve morale in the workplace.

 Leadership involvement in wellness programs can additionally impact employee health outcomes just as well as the programs themselves.
 A study performed by David Chenoweth indicated the managers who were passionate and committed about their wellness programs increased employee engagement by 60%, even if their wellness goals were not achieved.
 Leaders are not only tasked with creating the organizational culture but also in coaching and motivating employees to be engaged in that culture.

 However, it turns out that employees generally detest these intrusive programs, and wellness's "Net Promoter Score" of -52 places it last on the list of all industries in user satisfaction.

 Barriers

 The major barrier to further implementation of these programs is the increasing realization that they fail to produce benefits and may harm employees.
-Savings are so elusive that a $3 million reward is offered for anyone who can find any.
 In 2018, the National Bureau of Economic Research (NBER) found no positive impact.
 Also in 2018, Medicare found no savings.
 Further, the NBER study concluded that the previous estimates of savings were largely invalid, due to a pervasive error in study design.

 Low participation rates by employees could significantly limit the potential benefits of participating in workplace wellness programs, as could systematically differences between participants and non-participants.
 Research performed by Gallup indicated that out of the 60% of employees who were aware of their company offered a wellness program only 40% participated.
 Ongoing management support and accountability are critical to successful worksite health promotion programs.